myhong1990/codeSiteYo/README.md

 # Article Knowledgebase Application

-This is a knowledgebase app used in the "Node.js & Express From Scratch" Youtube series.
+This is software tutorial app used in the "Node.js & Express From Scratch".

 ## Technologies
 * Node.js